franciscovilchezv/platform-based-development/Labs/Lab4/webapp_101.md

 It looks great!
 However, that data is not real.
 Let's fetch some real data from our database.
 Let's first imagine we have the data in a variable in our javascript.

+In the `.ts` we can see the declaration of the component inside the `@Component` and then the creation of a `class`.
+The attributes and functions that we declare in a class can be referenced from the HTML in different ways.

 ```
 // members-table.component.ts
 // ...